All About Radiation: Radiation Exposure & Radiation Sickness

 That said, infrared rays do not cause ionization in body tissue.
 In contrast, ionizing radiation can disrupt normal cell function or even lead to cell death.

-How much energy is important to cause huge natural impacts through ionization is little to such an extent that our bodies can't feel this energy as in that frame of mind of infrared beams that produce heat.
+How much energy is necessary to cause huge natural impacts through ionization is little to such an extent that our bodies can't feel it, as in the case of infrared beams that produce heat.

-The radiation exposure because of cosmic rays is exceptionally subject to elevation and somewhat on scope: individuals who travel via air increment their openness to radiation.
+Exposure to cosmic ray radiation is exceptionally sensitive to elevation and somewhat within scope: individuals who travel by air increase their exposure to radiation.

 We are presented with ionizing radiation from natural sources in two (2) ways: